 - 2 glasses of water.

-The daily leisurely walk was about 4 k's was along the beachfront on a very windy day.
+My daily walk was an easy 4 k's along the beachfront on a very windy day.

 At supper, I wasn't sure what to eat or drink and decided to push through until the morning to extend the fast to 90 hours.